tianyugu-1022/ProgrammingFinalProject/README.md

 [ID]_recall_task.csv: Logs the cues, the correct target, the user's typed answer, and a Correct score (1 for match, 0 for mismatch).

-## Input Handling
-Backspace: Edit their response by removing the last character.
-Space: Insert spaces between characters.
-Enter: Submit the final string and record the Reaction Time (RT).
-Escape: Quit the experiment

 ## Short Summary of Expected Results
 The output data from this experiment is structured to facilitate a comprehensive analysis of both cognitive effort during the distraction phase and the efficiency of associative memory retrieval.
 Each participant generates two distinct CSV files that record their performance in detail.
 The distraction task file logs every arithmetic problem presented, the participant’s typed answer, and whether that answer was correct based on a numerical filter.
 It also captures the Response Time (RT) for each problem, which serves as a metric for the participant's cognitive engagement and ensures they were actively distracted from rehearsing the word triplets.